sharmaankit4292/BIProject/README.md

 Installation
 bash
+Copy
+Edit
 pip install -r requirements.txt
 Verification
 bash
+Copy
+Edit
 python src/updated_pipeline.py
 💻 Technical Notes
-Version syntax (>=) allows newer compatible versions
+Version syntax (>=) allows newer compatible versions.

-sqlite3 is included in Python's standard library
+sqlite3 is included in Python's standard library.

-No additional packages needed for basic execution
+No additional packages are needed for basic execution.

 🔧 Recommended for Development
-Add to requirements.txt:
+Add these to your requirements.txt for development:

 plaintext
+Copy
+Edit
 # Development Tools
 jupyter>=1.0.0      # Interactive notebooks
 flake8>=3.9.0       # Code quality checks
 📂 Project Structure
+plaintext
+Copy
+Edit
 NewMart_DataPipeline/
 ├── requirements.txt           # Dependency file
 ├── src/                       # Python scripts
 │   └── updated_pipeline.py
 └── data/                      # All data files
     ├── manufacturers.csv
     ├── product_descriptions.csv
     └── product_properties.csv
 ▶️ How to Run
-Place input files in /data folder

-Install dependencies: pip install -r requirements.txt

-Execute: python src/updated_pipeline.py

-## 🧪Use SQL for Analysis

-The cleaned dataset is loaded into an in-memory SQLite DB:
-- You can query it using the notebook itself with Sqlite library.
-- Useful for additional insights (e.g., most improved manufacturers, field-level gaps).
-- The explanation for the Sql query is in the word file called **sqlqueryexplanation**.
-- The output of sql code is in the **Data** folder above.

----

-##  Bonus: Ideas for Production Readiness

-To elevate this project into a production-ready pipeline, consider the following best practices:

--  **Add Unit Tests**: Test each data cleaning, merging, and validation step to ensure robustness and prevent regressions.
--  **Track Data Quality History**: Implement versioning and audit logging to monitor data quality trends over time and support rollback if needed.
--  **Parameterize via Config Files**: Manage file paths, validation thresholds, and column mappings using config files or environment variables for flexibility and scalability.
--  **Build a Modular ETL Pipeline**: Break the logic into clear, reusable steps using an Extract-Transform-Load framework to support batch or streaming data.
--  **Environment Separation (Dev, Test, Prod)**: Establish different environments to support experimentation, testing, and deployment without data contamination.
-This helps enforce data governance and approval flows.
--  **Implement CI/CD Pipelines**: Use DevOps practices like GitHub Actions, Jenkins, or Azure Pipelines to automate testing, linting, deployment, and report generation.
-This improves delivery speed and reduces manual errors.
-- **Implement Row level security**: managing access level for different departments, stakeholders & externals.

-These practices ensure scalability, reliability, and maintainability—making the solution enterprise-ready and aligned with NexMart’s data strategy goals.

----

-## 📊 Next Steps: Power BI Dashboard

-- The exported `merged_data_with_completeness_cleaned_final.csv` can be used in Power BI.
-- Create a one-page dashboard with: **NexMart.pbix**
-  - Manufacturer performance
-  - Manfactures with bad fields
-  - Dax for Product Name and bad fields.
-This helps us finds gaps in products/main_product, manufactures, manufacturer numbers etc.
-  - The Code and Explanation for the Dax code is the **Dax code & Explanation.txt** file

----

-## ✅ Summary

-Improving data quality drives better product listings, internal efficiency, and decision-making.
-This project provides a framework to identify gaps, prioritize fixes, and improve the data landscape at NexMart.
+Place input files inside the /data folder.

+Install dependencies:

+bash
+Copy
+Edit
+pip install -r requirements.txt
+Execute the pipeline:

+bash
+Copy
+Edit
+python src/updated_pipeline.py
+🧪 Use SQL for Analysis
+The cleaned dataset is loaded into an in-memory SQLite database.

+You can query it using the provided notebook and the built-in sqlite3 library.

+Useful for insights like most improved manufacturers, and detecting field-level gaps.

+SQL query explanations are provided in sqlqueryexplanation.docx.

+SQL outputs are available in the data/ folder.

+🚀 Bonus: Ideas for Production Readiness
+To take this project to production level:

+Add Unit Tests: Ensure all steps like data cleaning, merging, and validation are tested.

+Track Data Quality History: Implement versioning, audit logs, and rollback mechanisms.

+Use Config Files: Parameterize paths, thresholds, and mappings for flexibility.

+Design a Modular ETL Pipeline: Extract, transform, and load steps should be separate and reusable.

+Separate Environments: Set up Dev, Test, and Production environments.

+Implement CI/CD Pipelines: Automate tests, code linting, and deployments using GitHub Actions, Jenkins, or Azure Pipelines.

+Apply Row-Level Security: Manage data access for different departments and external stakeholders.

+📈 Next Steps: Power BI Dashboard
+Exported file: merged_data_with_completeness_cleaned_final.csv is available for Power BI.

+Create a one-page dashboard: NexMart.pbix showcasing:

+Manufacturer performance

+Manufacturers with missing fields

+DAX calculations for gaps in product fields

+The DAX code and explanations are available in Dax code & Explanation.txt.

+✅ Summary
+Improving data quality will lead to:

+Enhanced product listings

+Streamlined internal operations

+Data-driven decision-making

+This project builds a foundation to identify data gaps, prioritize corrections, and improve the overall data ecosystem at NexMart..